elhajj/elhajj.github.io/index.md

-## Outlaw Diaries
+## Prologue

-When I was ten or eleven, I started thinking I would be better off living my life as an outlaw.
+When I was ten or eleven years old, I started thinking I would be better off living my life as an outlaw.
 I wasn't wrong.